serverless/serverless/docs/understanding-serverless/serverless-variables.md

 - Reference & load variables from environment variables
 - Reference & load variables from CLI options
 - Recursively reference properties of any type from the same `serverless.yml` file
+- Recursively nest variable references within each other for ultimate flexibility

 ## Referencing Environment Variables
 To reference environment variables, you'll need to use the `${env.SOME_VAR}` syntax in your `serverless.yml` configuration file.
 Here's an example: